elikoga/ical-merger/README.md

 This adds the `ical-merger` binary to your `$PATH`.

+You can also get the binary for your architecture directly from the newest release on github.

-On running the server like this:
+When running the server like this:

 ```bash
 ical-merger